-A statement of consent for publication in Com.press should be signed in handwriting and scanned to a pdf file.
-Alternatively, the signed statement can be sent by post to the address of the Institute of Journalism, Media and Social Communication of the Jagiellonian University (Prof. S. Łojasiewicza Street 4, 30-348 Kraków), with the postscript "com.press".
+A statement of consent for publication in Com.press should be signed with a handwritten signature and scanned to a pdf file.
+Alternatively, the signed statement can be sent by post to the address of the Institute of Journalism, Media and Social Communication of the Jagiellonian University (4 Prof. S. Łojasiewicza Street, 30-348 Kraków), with the postscript "com.press".

 The maximum length of the entire text should not exceed 40 thousand characters including spaces.

 Pre-qualification of the article for further editorial work is announced within two weeks from receiving the application.

 Upon receiving a submission together with a statement of consent for publication and a note about the author, the editorial board shall decide whether the text meets the formal requirements and whether it falls in the subject matter of the journal.
 A positive decision will result in the text being sent to the subject editor, who is an expert in the subject matter of the submitted text.

 The subject editor decides whether the text meets the substantive requirements of Com.press.
 A positive decision results in sending the text to two independent reviewers.

 Com.press applies the double-blind review policy, which means that neither the author nor the reviewer knows each other identity.
 The editorial board makes sure that there is no information that reveals the author’s identity in the text which is sent for review.

 The reviewers of the submitted text are experts in the subject matter of the article.
 Reviewers come from academic institutions which are not connected with the affiliation of the author of the text.
 The list of them is updated annually on the journal’s website.

 For texts in English, at least one reviewer is affiliated with a research institution from a country where English is an official language.